Oni Mask Tattoos

 The Oni mask appears as a stock character in Noh theatre, meaning anyone familiar with the shows will recognize it when they see it.
 This is similar to sitcoms, where we can pick out who will fall in love, who will have funny blunders, etc.

 Festivals: Oni masks may be worn during Japanese festivals.
-The intent behind this is generally to protect yourself from demonic influence, or ward off any Oni who happen to be around!
+The intent behind this is generally to protect yourself, or ward off any Oni who happen to be around!

 Before the first day of Spring, there is a Japanese festival called Setsubun wherein children through soybeans out of their window.
-A they throw the soybeans, they yell “Oni wa soto!
+They throw the soybeans, they yell “Oni wa soto!
 Fuku wa uchi!” which roughly translates to “Oni out, blessings in.”
-During this festival parents may dress as Oni to scare the bad spirits away.
+During this festival, parents may dress as Oni to scare the bad spirits away.

 Charms: Small decorative Oni masks are sometimes sold as necklaces, talismans, or even cell phone charms for good luck and protection.